CyberSecAI/CyberSecAI.github.io/docs/CWE_Assignment/NotebookLM_Cwe.md

         * allows us to remove content that is not relevant e.g. "ContentHistory" can contain a lot of text that is not relevant to CWE assignment
 !!! experiment "Data Sources"

+    **The files in https://github.com/CyberSecAI/cwe_top25/tree/main/data_out/output_jsonl are imported into NoteBookLM.**.
+They are generated as follows:

     1. Get the MITRE CWE Specification as JSON from https://github.com/CWE-CAPEC/REST-API-wg/blob/main/json_repo/cwe.json
     2. Remove the "ContentHistory" entries as this is not useful to assign CWEs and is a lot of content
         1. use Claude 3.5 to generate the python code to do this